We Can Work It Out

 Mediation services can be used to work out agreements for a variety of conflicts, such as:

 - Family business issues.

 - Disputes regarding a will.

-One of the most important factors for a successful mediation outcome – is the commitment of all parties to work out a resolution that is mutually beneficial to all involved.
-This requires compromise, in which each party gets “something” they want and there’s a win-win result for all.
+One of the most important factors for a successful mediation outcome is the commitment of all parties to work out a resolution that is mutually beneficial to all involved.
+This requires a compromise in which each party gets something that they want, and there is a win-win result for all.